Tejaswini21/10KCoders/README.md

 # 10KCoders
-To track assignments and for collaboration
+To track assignments and for collaboration uploading

 ***********************************
 ---------